namrah2804/supply-chain-transportation-optimization/docs/report.md

 - Factory 1 → Retailer 4 was the best direct route: 32,500 units of
   Product 1 and 7,500 units of Product 2.

+## Key Insights

+- Direct factory-to-retailer shipments were more cost-effective overall than routing through warehouses, despite carrying less volume.
+- The optimisation model consistently favoured the most economical routes, which meant some factory-to-retailer combinations were avoided entirely — Factories 2 and 3, for example, made no direct shipments to retailers at all.
+- Warehouse 3 showed clear signs of underutilisation, pointing to spare capacity that could be used in future demand scenarios.

 ## Discussion

 Direct shipments proved more cost-effective overall than routing through